tiredofit/docker-zabbix/README.md

-Zabbix Server based on Alpine, More Documentation to come soon!
+Zabbix Server, Proxy and Frontend  based on Alpine tied to Postgresql backend.
+Documentation to come... someday?